hexa-org/policy/specs/IDQL-core-specification.md

     . . .
 ```
 A `subject` is a JSON or YAML object consisting of the following attributes:
-* `subType` - A text value indicating the type of subject provider being referenced.
+* `type` - A text value indicating the type of subject provider being referenced.
 Supported values include:
   * `any` - Any subject whether authenticated or anonymous (this is the same is not specifying a subject)
-  * `auth` - Any authenticated subject using any Identity Provider
+  * `anyAuthenticated` - Any authenticated subject using any Identity Provider
   * `basic` - A subject authenticated using [HTTP Basic Auth (RFC7617)](https://datatracker.ietf.org/doc/html/rfc7617).
   * `jwt` - A subject that is authenticated by validating a
     [JWT token (RFC7519, RFC8725)](https://datatracker.ietf.org/doc/html/rfc8725) issued by an [OAuth2 Authorization